 Editor's Tip: Raise the convenience level of this easy, traditional snack by serving it in individual helpings.
 Use martini glasses, ice cream sundae cups, or cozy ceramic mugs, depending on your party's style, to make the snack mix ready to travel from table to TV room.

 Brie cheese takes the football snack table up a tasty notch.
-Tossed on the grill, it's easy to prepare and wins points for presentation.
+Tossed it onto the grill—it's easy to prepare and wins points for presentation.

 Editor's Tip: If the weather outside resembles Lambeau Field in January, try preparing grilled recipes using an indoor grill option: a folding contact grill (similar to an electric panini maker), a grill pan (essentially a frying pan with parallel ridges on the bottom used on the stove top), or an open grill (an electric grill with a ribbed grilling surface).

-Instead of bringing in the second-string pizza deliveryman, serve these upscale bite-size pizzas made from frozen bread dough and roasted cherry tomatoes to delight your football fans.
+Instead of bringing in the second-string pizza deliveryman, delight your football fans with these upscale bite-size pizzas made from frozen bread dough and roasted cherry tomatoes.

-This tangy beverage kicked up with a jalapeno chile pepper is a perfect complement to Mexican appetizers and other spicy nibbles on your Super Bowl spread.
-It offers a festive option for party guests who choose non-alcoholic drinks, too.
+This tangy beverage—kicked up with a jalapeno chile pepper—is a perfect complement to Mexican appetizers and other spicy nibbles on your Super Bowl spread.
+It offers a festive option for party guests who choose nonalcoholic drinks.

 When a sweet tooth strikes your football fans, be prepared with mini desserts that offer something for everyone.
 These bite-size cheesecakes are a scrumptious favorite you can eat without a fork.

 These ice cream bars will delight fans of all ages on game day.
-Since you'll want to keep them frozen, bring them out at half time when everyone's buzzing around the food table.
+Since you'll want to keep them frozen, bring them out at halftime when everyone is buzzing around the food table.